The Ultimate Guide to Los Angeles Dodgers Game Day

 UNION STATION

-- Exit at one of two stops - behind Center Field or at the Top Deck.
-Service back to Union Station will pick up at the same stops after the game.
+- Service back to Union Station will pick up at the same stops after the game.

-- Return service runs for 45 minutes after the final out or 20 minutes after post-game events.
+- Return service ends 45 minutes after the final out or 20 minutes after post-game events.

 SOUTH BAY